The Human Error in Cybersecurity

 Cyber training is fundamental to the cyber defense strategy.
 An estimated 45% percent of companies indicate that their personnel have a problematic shortage of cybersecurity skills.
 “Training employees on security will immediately bolster the cyber defenses at most companies,” says Lawrence Pingree, Research Director at Gartner, because most data breaches are based on “exploiting common user knowledge gaps to social engineer them to install malware or give away their credentials.”

-Cybercrime is on the rise – according a global survey by Accenture, security breaches have increased by 67% over the last 5 years.
+Cybercrime is on the rise – according to a global survey by Accenture, security breaches have increased by 67% over the last 5 years.
 Small companies are not safe either – a report by SCORE indicated that 43% of cybercrime targets small businesses.
-The personalized attacks are expected to prevail, and we see that industries like retail, oil & gas, utilities, media and legal are expected to be ranked in the top 10 attacks in the next 2 years.
+The personalized attacks are expected to prevail, and we see that industries like retail, oil & gas, utilities, media and legal are expected to be ranked in the top 10 attacks.
 Some of these industries are perhaps least protected of all, even though companies hold an immense amount of sensitive information.
-Cybersecurity Ventures estimates the total cost of cyberattacks to rise to $6 trillion per annum by 2021, which is half of the cost of the financial crisis in 2008.

 Building the Culture of Cybersecurity